 Ethernet and Wi-Fi use a physical level address know as the MAC address which is 48 bits.

 EUI 64 addresses are MAC addresses with 64 bits will replace MAC addresses on IPV6, 6LoWPAN, ZigBee and other new network protocols.
 See this Wiki for details.

 You can divide networking into distinct levels or layers.

-Because TCP/IP networks are the most common this is the one that is the most important to understand. are the , they are:
+Because TCP/IP networks are the most common the TCP/IP model is the most important one to understand.
+The levels are: